-Vedic Aryans are the first thing that flashed through our minds whenever the discussion is being initiated about either of Harappan Decline or the Rise of the Vedic age.
-Peoples from Vedic ages used to call themselves Aryans.
+Vedic Aryans are the first thing that flashed through our minds whenever the discussion is being initiated about either the Harappan Decline or the Rise of the Vedic age.
+People from the Vedic ages used to call themselves Aryans.

 Geographical knowledge of Vedic Aryan (Early Vedic Age)

 Early Vedic Age: The reference found in Rig-Veda Samhita help in understanding the geographical knowledge of the Early Vedic Age.
 The names of various rivers & other similar references helped in reconstructing the geographical spread of Early Vedic culture & geographical knowledge of Aryans.